CloudMyIT/account_scripts/README.md

 First we will create the Profiles Folder.
 This will be used to store al of the users files.

 1. Create a new Directory named profiles.
-2. Change the NTFS security permissions and set it so ONLY "SYSTEM" and "Domain Admins" have "FULL CONTROL"
+2. Change the NTFS security permissions and set it so ONLY "SYSTEM" and "Domain Admins" have "FULL CONTROL" For "This Folder, Subfolders and Files"
 3. Add this folder to the DFS Share.
 4. Set the share permissions so ONLY "Authenticated Users" has "FULL CONTROL"
 ####Optional Quota Setup